erikdmitchell/uci-results/readme.txt

 = 0.1.2 =

 * Added trim function to race name.
+Also added this as part of db upgrade.
+* Added db update/upgrade functionality.

 = 0.1.1 =